SAP/sap-btp-service-operator/README.md

     ```

-3. Check that the `Secret` with the same as specified in the  `spec.secretName` field  of the `ServiceBinding` custom resource is created.
+3. Check that the `Secret` with the name as specified in the  `spec.secretName` field  of the `ServiceBinding` custom resource is created.
 Remember, the `Secret` contains access credentials needed for the apps to use the service:

     ```bash
     kubectl get secrets